 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 44 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
-Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ~ The proposed zoning district would permit housing options and environments that support aging in place.
-45 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ~ The proposed zoning district would permit inter-generational, mixed-income and mixed- use development that is connected to the neighborhood and surrounding area.
+Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ✓ The proposal would support aging in place by permitting neighborhood-serving commercial uses in an established neighborhood, in addition to increasing the variety of housing in the area.
+45 Housing: Goal 2 Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ✓ The proposed zoning district would permit inter-generational mixed-income and mixed-use development.
+The site is connected to the neighborhood and the surrounding area.
 46 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ~ The site is within proximity to Story Avenue, a multi-modal transportation corridor.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ✓ The site is within proximity to S Jackson Street, a transit corridor.
 47 Housing: Goal 3 2.
-As neighborhoods evolve, discourage displacement of existing residents from their community. ~ No existing residents will be displaced by the proposal.
+As neighborhoods evolve, discourage displacement of existing residents from their community. ✓ No existing residents will be displaced by the proposal.
 48 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ The proposed zoning district would permit the use of innovative methods of housing.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. √ The proposal would permit innovative methods of housing.